11 Traveller reviews from Holiday Watchdog

-- Travel date: Mon 21st of December 2009
+- Travel date: 21st December 2009

 Excellent - Elegant

 "Very, very nice.
 Feels like a High End Boutique Hotel in a Major City (Sorry LV - You are not a New York) My room was very nice.
 Everything worked - took a few minutes - not seconds - to fully understand the automation -- but it all worked.
 My view was not good - (Of another bldg) but I did see some rooms w/ awesome views (Thank you maids) Was it worth the money?
 Yes."

-- Travel date: Sun 20th of December 2009
+- Travel date: 20th December 2009

 "The rooms are really striking and the views are great; you can see a good 360 image of them here: http://www.destination360.com/north-america/us/nevada/las-vegas/aria-rooms.
 Definitely a high-class hotel that should bring a lot of luxury travelers to Vegas.
 Can't wait to see the rest of the CityCenter complex open up next year!"